Zantac Bladder Cancer Risk

 Individuals across the United States are now taking legal action against pharmaceutical manufacturers for failing to disclose the health risks of their medications.

-Zantac may be connected to nearly 20 different cancers, including:
+Zantac may be connected to more than 20 different cancers, including:

 - Bladder cancer